shaunpersad/api-foundation/readme.md

 Facebook access token gets exchanged for one of your Access Tokens.
 For example, if you do not wish to use the Facebook user's email address as their username.

-In order to use your extended ModelStorage and/or FacebookAccessToken classes, you must also extend the ApiFoundationServiceProvider, and override the makeOauth2() method, which creates the oauth2 singleton (see the "IoC Bindings" section).
+In order to use your extended ModelStorage and/or FacebookAccessToken classes, you must also override the relevant IoC bindings, which may include "oauth2", "oauth2_grant_types", and/or "oauth2_storage" (see the "IoC Bindings" section).

 Find the included `sample-routes.php` file: `shaunpersad/api-foundation/src/Shaunpersad/ApiFoundation/sample-routes.php`